-- The decision to defer a transfer value is irrevocable once made: - The deferred benefit may not be ceded or used as security for a loan; - No further contributions can be made once a benefit is deferred; - If you return to the service of the employer after your withdrawal and deferment, your deferred benefit remains separate and is retained as a deferred benefit in the EPPF until your retirement; - Interest on deferred benefits is compounded on a monthly basis and the Board reviews and declares a rate of interest on a quarterly basis.
-Interest rates can be viewed on the EPPF website on www.eppf.co.za; - You may retire and take a pension on your deferred benefit based on the value of your deferred benefit at any time from age 55, but no later than the month in which you turn 65; and - On retiring, you may take a maximum of one third of your benefit in cash.
-The balance must be used to provide a compulsory life-long pension from the EPPF.
+- The decision to defer a transfer value is irrevocable once made: - The deferred benefit may not be ceded or used as security for a loan - No further contributions can be made once a benefit is deferred - If you return to the service of the employer after your withdrawal and deferment, your deferred benefit remains separate and is retained as a deferred benefit in the EPPF until your retirement - Interest on deferred benefits is compounded on a monthly basis and the Board reviews and declares a rate of interest on a quarterly basis.
+Interest rates can be viewed on the EPPF website at www.eppf.co.za - You may retire and take a pension on your deferred benefit based on the value of your deferred benefit at any time from age 55, but no later than the month in which you turn 65 - On retiring, you may take a maximum of one third of your benefit in cash.
+The balance must be used to provide a compulsory life-long pension from the EPPF

-Another significant advantage of the deferred scheme is that there are no administration costs associated to deferring a benefit with the EPPF and there are no on-going management fees.
-All members with deferred benefits receive a Deferred Benefit Statement every year which reflects the original transfer value and the interest accumulated thereon.
+Another significant advantage of the deferred scheme is that there are no administration costs associated to deferring a benefit with the EPPF and there are no additional management fees.
+All members with deferred benefits receive a deferred benefit statement every year which reflects the original transfer value and the interest accumulated thereon.
+You may also check the online member portal.